-Note: When it comes to choosing the wood for your smoker, different type of woods will have different impact on the smoked beef roast taste.
+Note: When it comes to choosing the wood for your smoker, different type of woods will have different impact on the meat taste.

-Choose the Mesquite or Hickory wood if you enjoy the stronger flavor and Pecan, Peach, or Apple wood if you want the wood to lightly enhance the natural juices and flavors of the beef roast.
+Choose the Mesquite or Hickory wood if you enjoy the stronger flavor and Pecan, Peach, or Apple wood if you want the wood to lightly enhance the natural juices and flavors of the beef.

-- Quick Tip: A beef roast looks so pretty and traditional with cotton twine wrapped around it, but does it serve a purpose other than being pretty?
+- Quick Tip: This cut looks so pretty and traditional with cotton twine wrapped around it, but does it serve a purpose other than being pretty?
 Yes, the intention of the twine is to gather the meat together.
-Left on its own the meat has extensions that if left unwrapped, would allow the beef roast to cook unevenly through the smoking process.
+Left on its own the meat has extensions that if left unwrapped, would allow the meat to cook unevenly through the smoking process.

-So, after you have collected all the required supplies and ingredients, it is time to prepare your beef roast for smoking.
+So, after you have collected all the required supplies and ingredients, it is time to prepare your meat for smoking.

-There are different ways to prepare your beef roast.
+There are different ways to prepare your meat.